How to increase your prices as a freelance photographer

 You’re booking up too quickly and feeling burnt out

 If you’re overbooked, you might not be charging enough.
 Consider taking fewer jobs that pay better, rather than filling your plate with too much work.
 Be selective, and only accept jobs that fit the level you’re at in your career.
-You photograph because you love it, but you also do it to make money, just as you would with any other job.
+You because you love it, but you also do it to make money, just as you would with any other job.

 Another way to know if it’s time to raise your prices is through a bit of trial and error.
 Test the waters.
-If you’re giving newer clients higher rates, and they’re agreeing, that’s evidence that you’re in high demand and clients are willing to pay more for your services.
+If you’re giving newer clients higher rates, and they’re agreeing, that’s evidence that you’re in demand and clients are willing to pay more for your services.
 And that’s reason enough to raise your prices.

-Finally, while going through these tips, keep in mind that you can tailor them to suit your needs and your relationship with your clients.
-If you’re passionate about a project and the client simply can’t afford your rate, it’s okay to negotiate and meet them closer to where they are.
+Finally, while going through these tips, keep in that you can tailor them to suit your needs and your relationship with your clients.
+If you’re about a and the client simply can’t afford your rate, it’s okay to negotiate and meet them closer to where they are.
 It’s also okay to walk away.
 A compromise would be to negotiate on deliverables; you can keep the price the same, but maybe you offer slightly fewer extras, such as prints or retouching.
 Choose what’s best for your business.

 Give plenty of notice